afeld/python-public-policy/index.md

 ### Comparison to Computing in Context

 Both courses are intended for students who are new to coding. {{course_name}} can be thought of as a subset of [the SIPA sections of Computing in Context](https://computing-in-context.afeld.me/).
-Computing in Context has more class time per week and goes a full semester, so it's more than 4x the class time of Python for Public Policy.

 |                       | {{course_name}}                                                                             | Computing in Context                                                                                                                                                                                                                                  |
 | --------------------- | ------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |